 Geotab Unveils Ace - The First Fully Integrated Trusted Generative AI Copilot in the Industry

-Available directly in the MyGeotab platform, Geotab Ace is a generative AI copilot that can provide powerful, customized and trustworthy fleet insights simply by asking a question
+Available directly in the MyGeotab platform, Geotab Ace is a generative AI copilot that can provide powerful, customised and trustworthy fleet insights simply by asking a question

 LAS VEGAS, Feb.
-15, 2024 /PRNewswire/ - Today at the annual Geotab Connect event, Geotab Inc. ("Geotab"), the global leader in connected transportation solutions, unveiled Geotab Ace, an artificial intelligence copilot designed for fleets.
+16, 2024 /PRNewswire/ -- Today at the annual Geotab Connect event, Geotab Inc ("Geotab"), the global leader in connected transportation solutions, unveiled Geotab Ace, an artificial intelligence copilot designed for fleets.
 Geotab Ace, a pioneering addition to the MyGeotab platform, streamlines fleet management.
 It enhances user experience by offering tailored insights through intuitive dialogue.

 Global demand for connected vehicle data and trusted insights continues to grow.
-Geotab Ace distills billions of data points daily, simplifying insights while democratizing and streamlining access to information.
+Geotab Ace distills billions of data points daily, simplifying insights while democratising and streamlining access to information.

 "Geotab Ace represents not just an evolution in fleet management, but the next step in harnessing the power of trusted data," said Mike Branch, VP of Data & Analytics at Geotab.
 "By bringing the intuitive simplicity of conversational AI directly into the Geotab platform, we are transforming the way fleets interact with their data, crafting a future where insights are immediate, intelligent, and instrumental to success."